 But, Pope admitted, Kelly's tendency to surround himself with the wrong crowd meant that he got involved with some risky behavior that may have ultimately led to his death.
 Even Kelly's grandmother, whom he spoke with "at least every day," had a feeling that the rapper was going down a dangerous path.

 "In my conversation with his grandmother, she said that his mother said that she knew that Chris would die young," Pope shared.
 "Chris was determined to have a certain group of people around him and they probably weren't the best friends. …Even though they were good people, I guess fundamentally, they may not have been the best crowd.
 And I think she was concerned for a while that something may happen to Chris.
 She just had no idea it would be now."

-The rapper was found unresponsive in his Atlanta-area home Wednesday.
+The rapper passed away on Wednesday, May 1 at the age of 34 after being found unresponsive in his Atlanta-area home.
 Though the autopsy was completed one day later, the cause of death is still pending toxicology results.
 According to a police report, Kelly had been using a lethal combination of cocaine and heroin, known as a "speedball," the night before his death.

 "I think that was a life he was attached to, and the fame that came with that kind of robbed him of the simplicity of being able to live a regular life and just be married and have kids," Pope said.
 "There's always that element."

-Just two months before his death, Kelly and fellow Kris Kross member Chris Smith had reunited for a live performance at the So-So Def 20th Anniversary All-Star Concert, something that he was excited to do, veteran music publicist and longtime friend Shanti Das told Us.
+Just two months before his death, Kelly and fellow Kriss Kross member Chris Smith had reunited for a live performance at the So-So Def 20th Anniversary All-Star Concert, something that he was "excited" to do, veteran music publicist and longtime friend Shanti Das told Us.